Don B. Daily Memorial Fund

 Detailed description of the work and project deliverables such as potential models.

 Description of the team that will work on the project.
 Please include the names of the professor(s) and identify the names and/or number of students who will be on the team and their respective majors.

 Project schedule including a list of anticipated tasks and milestones.

-Include previous faculty and student interaction with steel plans as well as proposed plans for faculty and student direct steel plant interaction during the project to gain student awareness of the steel industry.
+Include previous faculty and student interaction with steel plans as well as proposed plans for faculty and student direct steel plant interaction during the project to gain awareness of the steel industry.

 It is the responsibility of the submitter to assure that sufficient information is contained in the proposal for reviewers to evaluate the proposal according to the following criteria:

-Industry Awareness (25%) - The potential of the plan to promote a safe workplace for the steel manufacturing industry, to increase the number of students studying health and safety awareness in industry with a strong emphasis on steel manufacturing, to provide direct student interaction for awareness of the steel industry, and to recruit more of these students for employment in the steel industry.
+Industry Awareness (55%) - The potential of the plan to promote a safe workplace for the steel manufacturing industry, to increase the number of students studying health and safety awareness in industry with a strong emphasis on steel manufacturing, to provide direct student interaction for awareness of the steel industry, and to recruit more of these students for employment in the steel industry.

 Selected recipients will be matched with a steel industry mentor from a conveniently located steel producing company willing to support the project.
 The company must be a member of SMA.
 If a suitable mentor cannot be confirmed within a reasonable amount of time, the grant will be void.

 Whenever possible, specifically allocable costs of a proposal should be requested and justified in the proposal as direct costs.
 In an effort to ensure our support of the indirect costs associated with programs/projects the AIST Foundation funds, and to be consistent in that support, it is the policy of the AIST Foundation to limit university or agency administrative fee allowances to 15% of any of its grant awards.
 The AIST Foundation reserves the right to assess grants on a case by case basis to determine the application of this policy.